gonzaq94/Kalman-application-to-stocks/README.md

 # Kalman application to stocks

-Application of the standard and extended Kalman filters to an AR-N Model (autoregressive model) that intends to represent the variation of stocks in time.
+Application of the standard and extended Kalman filters to an AR-N Model (autoregressive model) that intends to represent the variation of assets in time.
 These algorithms were principally applied to the Bitcoin value time series.

 __Author: Gonzalo Quintana__